Phregenes/VocabularyChallenge/README.md

 # Vocabulary Challenge

-Vocabulary Challenge is a React-based language learning application aimed at improving English vocabulary in an interactive way.
-The app presents a series of English words alongside their Portuguese translations and example sentences.
-Users are prompted to translate the displayed Portuguese words into English, earning points for correct answers.
-The app also features a life system where incorrect answers result in the loss of a life, motivating users to aim for accuracy and higher scores.
+Vocabulary Challenge is a React-based language learning app that aims to improve English vocabulary interactively.
+The application contains a list of example words and phrases.
+Users are asked to translate words from Portuguese to English, earning points for correct answers.
+The app also has a life system where incorrect answers result in the loss of a life, motivating users to strive for accuracy and higher scores.

 ## Features